 I think this dressing is perfect using parsley and dill as its only herbs.
 However, feel free to toss in your favorites and experiment with the flavors.
 Chives add a nice little bite if you’re into onions (which I am vehemently not).
 Or you can even add a bit of basil or cilantro for a totally different twist!

-This ranch dressing will keep in the fridge for up to four days…if you can keep from eating it all before then, that is!
+Because this recipe contains mayo, sour cream, and buttermilk, it definitely needs to stay chilled.
+And it will keep in the fridge for about four days…if you can keep from eating it all before then, that is!

 How Do I Make Ranch Dip?

-If you like Ranch Dip, adapting this recipe is as simple as leaving out the buttermilk and adding extra mayo and sour cream in its place.
+If you enjoy Ranch Dip, adapting this recipe is as simple as leaving out the buttermilk and subbing extra mayo and sour cream in its place.
 I can assure you that your carrot sticks will never be so happy!

 I really hope y’all give this Homemade Buttermilk Ranch a try!
 It’s soooo simple to make and it’s absolutely delicious.
-The most time-intensive step is chopping the herbs, if you’re using fresh.
+The most time-intensive step is chopping the herbs, if you happen to be using fresh.
 Other than that, it’s just a matter of measuring, whisking, and then remaining patient as the dressing chills.

 - 1/2 cup good-quality mayonnaise